Killer Queen (video game): Esports/competitive play

 Early competitive play came in the form of community-organized tournaments, some of which were streamed on Youtube and Twitch.
 The first tournament happened in the same place the arcade version of the game debuted: No Quarter at New York University.
 Some 60 people showed up to the upbeat gathering.
 The idea spread to other cities, with players organizing alongside arcade owners to gather the city’s player base around one cabinet for tournament play.

-The game soon became popular enough for DeBonis and Mikros to organize, with the help of their players, an official tournament: Bumblebash.
-Bumblebash 1 was hosted in November 2016, with teams from Chicago, Portland, New York, San Francisco, Phoenix, Kansas City, Columbus, Charlotte, Minneapolis and Austin coming to compete.
-Over 150 players spread across 33 teams traveled to play, and since the first Bumblebash, the numbers have only grown.
-Bumblebash 4 was the latest national tournament, held in 2019 in Chattanooga with over 300 attendees.
+The game soon became popular enough for DeBonis and Mikros to organize, with the help of their players, an official tournament: BumbleBash.
+BumbleBash 1 was hosted in November 2016, with teams from Chicago, Portland, New York, San Francisco, Phoenix, Kansas City, Columbus, Charlotte, Minneapolis and Austin coming to compete.
+Over 150 players spread across 33 teams traveled to play, and since the first BumbleBash, the numbers have only grown.
+BumbleBash 4 was the latest national tournament, held in 2019 in Chattanooga with over 300 attendees.
+BumbleBash 5 will be held October 25-27, 2024 in Chattanooga.

 Competitive play and tournaments came to a halt in 2020 due to the COVID-19 pandemic, but both official and community-organized tournaments began to return in 2021.
 In November 2021, BumbleBear hosted BumbleBash: Remix as a draft tournament at the Midwest Gaming Classic in Milwaukee.
 The year's largest invitational tournament, GDC V in San Francisco, attracted over 100 players on 25 teams.